 Our objective is to conserve, restore, enhance and rationally manage Atlantic salmon through international co-operation taking account of the best available scientific information.

-The Parties to the Convention are Canada, Denmark (in respect of the Faroe Islands and Greenland), the European Union, Norway, the Russian Federation and the United States of America.
+The Parties to the Convention are Canada, Denmark (in respect of the Faroe Islands and Greenland), the European Union, Norway, the Russian Federation, the United Kingdom and the United States of America.

 France (in respect of St. Pierre & Miquelon) attends NASCO’s meetings as an observer.
 Iceland withdrew from NASCO with effect from 31 December 2009 because of financial considerations.

 The work of NASCO is governed formally by the Convention and Rules of Procedure, found in the Handbook of Basic Texts.

 - We apply a Strategic Approach as set out in the Strategic Approach for NASCO’s ‘Next Steps’ Document.

 - We adopt a Precautionary Approach as set out in the Agreement on Adoption of a Precautionary Approach.

 The Council of the European Union is the depositary of the Convention.
 The website of the depositary has formal information about the Convention, its signature, entry into force, ratifications and other observations.

 The official languages of the Organization are English and French.